-The study site has some unmanaged grass fuels which will be removed as the site is developed.
-The woodland fuels surrounding the site include tree canopy fuels in the range 10-16 metres high, bark and leaf litter fuels which accumulate under the canopy.
-The middlestorey (or intermediate vegetation) includes regrowth trees and banksia species.
+The study site is either cleared for development or contains native low banksia woodland vegetation.
+Tree canopy heights in the woodland are generally low and in the range of 6-16 metres high.
+The woodland contains bark and leaf litter fuels which accumulate under the canopy.
+The middlestorey (or intermediate vegetation) includes regrowth trees and small banksia trees.
 The elevated fuel layer includes many heath species from 0.5 up to 1m in height.
 Near surface and surface fuels dominate in the woodland areas and include leaf litter from Eucalypts and Banksia trees and needles from Sheoak trees.
 Grasses and low heath species also contribute to this fuel layer.